Olivia '24

 With the recent opening of the Lally Athletics Complex Entranceway and construction beginning on the One Team Olympic Sports Center – how have/will these facilities help your team and your student-athlete experience?
 What are you most excited for?

-I’m most excited for the contributions to the training facilities in coming years.
-But overall the beginning of this process has added a professionalism to our complex and makes us more competitive with our ACC peers.
+I’m most excited about the contributions to the training facilities in the coming years.
+But overall the beginning of this process has added professionalism to our complex and makes us more competitive with our ACC peers.

 Are you the recipient of any scholarships?

 I received the Academic Incentive Award this year, as well as being on athletic grant for the past three years.
-I also hails a 15,000 academic yearly scholarship.
+I also have a yearly academic scholarship.

 What has been your favorite Syracuse experience so far?

 Probably being a student-athlete, and being able to compete for something bigger than myself.
-When you get to step out on a stage and give all you have to a group of people who consistently support, you’re able to accomplish a lot, and that experience takes all.
+When you get to step out on a stage and give all you have to a group of people who consistently support you, you’re able to accomplish a lot, and that experience takes all.

-How has donor, alumni & fan support impacted your time at Syracuse?
+How has donor, alumni and fan support impacted your time at Syracuse?

-To have donors and alumni support impacts a lot, when you are financially supported you are in all honesty able to elevate yourself at faster rates, which is a huge privilege.
-As well as that, alumni connections bring you places post college, a lot of others things couldn’t.
+To have donor and alumni support impacts a lot.
+When you are financially supported you are able to elevate yourself at faster rates, which is a huge privilege.
+After graduation, alumni connections bring you places, and open doors in a way that other things can’t compete with.

 Why do you think giving is important?